aaronbloomfield/ccc/hws/dex/index.md

 Now that your exchange is registered, you can view all the exchanges.
 You should see your exchange in there, along with your cryptocurrency's logo.
 The stats of each exchange are listed in that table.

 You need to make 4 total exchanges with DEXes other than you own (meaning four or more different exchanges, but with four *different* DEXes).
 You are welcome to exchange for more if you want to own more.
-As you accumulate more TC from other students, you can see them on the blockchain explorer page for your account.
+As you accumulate more TCC from other students, you can see them on the blockchain explorer page for your account.
 As you likely have more of your own Token cryptocurrency, you can now exchange that with your DEX to get some ether.
 Or you can get more ether from the faucet and use that to exchange for the others.

 Depending on when you submit your assignment, there may not be other DEXes to interact with.
 That's fine – you don't have to have those bids completed by the time the assignment is due; you have an extra few days to place your bids.
 We are going to judge lateness on this assignment by the Gradescope submission time, and the Google form does not ask for the transaction hashes of the exchanges.
 We are going to check whether you exchange for the other token cryptocurrencies by looking if your eth.coinbase account, the address of which you will submit below, initiated exchanges on any one of your classmate's submitted DEX addresses by a few days after the due date.
 Note that you have to place the bid via Remix or geth; the course website just displays the auctions.

 ### Submission

 You will need to fill in the various values from this assignment into the [dex.py](dex.py.html) ([src](dex.py)) file.
 That file clearly indicates all the values that need to be filled in.
 That file, along with your Solidity source code, are the only files that must be submitted.
-The 'sanity_checks' dictionary is intended to be a checklist to ensure that you perform the various other aspects to ensure this assignment is fully submitted.
+The `sanity_checks` dictionary is intended to be a checklist to ensure that you perform the various other aspects to ensure this assignment is fully submitted.

-There are *four* forms of submission for this assignment; you must do all four.
+There are *five* forms of submission for this assignment; you must do all five.

 Submission 1: Deploy the DEX smart contract to the private Ethereum blockchain.
 Your TokenCC will need to have been deployed as well.
 These were likely done in the deployment section, above.
-You have to call `createPool()` with exactly 100 (fake) ether, some number of TC (no less than 10.0 TC), and the address of the variable EtherPriceOracle.
+You have to call `createPool()` with exactly 100 (fake) ether, some number of TCC (no less than 10.0 TCC), and the address of the variable EtherPriceOracle.

-Submission 2: Send 10.0 TC to the address listed on the Canvas landing page.
+Submission 2: Send 10.0 TCC to the address listed on the Canvas landing page.
 This means that if your TokenCC has 10 decimal places, then the value you need to send is 100,000,000,000.
-You can check how much of your TC is owned by any account by looking at that account page in the blockchain explorer.
+You can check how much of your TCC is owned by any account by looking at that account page in the blockchain explorer.

 Submission 3: You should submit your `DEX.sol`, your (updated) `TokenCC.sol` files, and your completed `dex.py` file, and ONLY those three files, to Gradescope.
 All your Solidity code should be in the first two files, and you should specifically import the various interfaces.
 Those interface files will be placed in the same directory on Gradescope when you submit.  **NOTE:** Gradescope cannot fully test this assignment, as it does not have access to the private blockchain.
 So it can only do a few sanity tests (correct files submitted, successful compilation, valid values in dex.py, etc.).

 Submission 4: Register your DEX smart contract with the course-wide exchange.
 This, also, was likely done in the deployment section, above.

+Submission 5: Make at least 4 exchanges with other DEXes.